Gruruya/niomo/README.md

 * Make a post with `post` and show a post with `show`
 * Pipe in via stdin
-* Pipe prepared request out with the --echo flag
+* Pipe prepared request out with `niomo post --echo`
 * Show raw response with `niomo show --raw`

 _Reference client for [nmostr](https://github.com/Gruruya/nmostr)_ $\color{grey}{\textsf{— the Nim Nostr library }}$